-It is hard to determine the exact birth date of the HP Graphics Language (HPGL, or HP-GL).
-Fact is, that the HPGL was one of the first and certainly still is the most important plotter language.
-Originally designed as part of the development of the 9872A plotter (the grandfather of all HPGL devices) in the early 70's, HPGL is a page description language similar to PCL, Postscript or PDF.
+Fact is, that the HPGL was one of the first and certainly still is the most important plotter language, and the 9872A plotter can be considered as the grandfather of all HPGL devices.
+HPGL is a page description language similar to PCL, Postscript or PDF.
 Actually, PCL, as also developed by HP for its printers, inherits HPGL as a subset, and many printer drivers are still capable of printing HPGL instructions.
 Although originally designed as a plotter control language and later extended for digitizing input, HPGL can also be used as an interchange format for vector graphics data.
 Actually, CAD applications still use HPGL as a basic interchange format.
 There is no special file meta data required, the HPGL commands can be directly 'printed' into a file instead of sending them to an output device to obtain a valid HPGL data file.

 The success of HPGL probably goes back to several aspects.
 First of all, HPGL is a quite simple and easy to implement format.
 It uses plain ASCII text with two-letter command mnemonics and optional command parameters, with one command per line.
 Next, the HP plotters (all supporting HPGL) as primary hardware base were and still are standard.
 And finally, HPGL, although lean designed, covers almost all requirements for 2D vector graphics, except including raster images.
 With the development of new devices HPGL was stepwise extended.
 Finally, with HPGL/2, the original HPGL specification was completely modernized.